jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ```

-:warning: if you want instantiate a Monobehaviour object, it's better to write :
+:warning: if you want instantiate a Monobehaviour object, it's better to write:

 ```cs
 MyComponent myComponent = new GameObject.AddComponent<MonComponent>();

 ```

-then :
+then:

 ```cs
 MyComponent myComponent = new MonComponent();

 ```

-Source : Unite Austin 2017 - Testing for Sanity: Using Unity's Integrated TestRunner, https://www.youtube.com/watch?v=MWS4aSO7HAo
+Source: Unite Austin 2017 - Testing for Sanity: Using Unity's Integrated TestRunner, https://www.youtube.com/watch?v=MWS4aSO7HAo

 [Back to summary](Summary.md)

 ## Test-driven developpement (TDD)

-TDD or Test-driven developpement is a developpement method which consists in writing tests before code.
+TDD or Test-driven development is a method which consists in writing tests before code.
-With TDD, unit test is not to validate behaviour but to specify behaviour of the future code.
+With TDD, unit test is not to validate behaviour, but to specify the behaviour of the future code.

-TDD can be resume like this :
+TDD can be resumed like this:

 ![schema cycle TDD](https://raw.githubusercontent.com/jaayap/Unity_Best_Practices/master/Img/RED-GREEN-REFACTO%20cycle.png?token=AHjeDtvHOiXwwhctewLgG-4a0KSUEjf7ks5bYXxlwA%3D%3D)

-In the book "The Clean Coder", Oncle bob define the 3 laws of TDD (p.80) :
+In the book "The Clean Coder", Uncle bob defines the 3 laws of TDD (p.80) :
 - 1. You are not allowed to write any production code until you have first written a failing test
-- 2. You are not allowed to write more of a unit test than sufficiant to fail -- and not compiling is failing
+- 2. You are not allowed to write more of a unit test than sufficient to fail -- and not compiling is failing
-- 3. You are not allowed to write more production code that is sufficiant to pass the currently failing unit test
+- 3. You are not allowed to write more production code that is sufficient to pass the currently failing unit test

-For more precision about TDD :
+For more precision about TDD:
 - [TDD good habits manifesto](https://github.com/neomatrix369/refactoring-developer-habits/blob/master/02-outcome-of-collation/tdd-manifesto/tdd-good-habits-manifesto.md)
 - [Mastering TDD](https://codurance.com/practices/extreme-programming/2016/06/14/mastering-TDD/)